Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

-\begin{deph}[The category of topological cones] A topological cone is a $T_0$ topological space $K$ equipped with two operations. \begin{enumerate} \item An operation of addition $+:K\times K\to K$, jointly continuous, with a neutral element $0\in K$. \item An operation of scalar multiplication $\cdot:\R_{\ge 0}\times K\to K$, jointly continuous (where $\R_{\ge 0}$ is equipped with the topology of lower semicontinuity). \end{enumerate} These operations satisfy the axioms of an $\R_{\ge 0}$-semimodule with respect to the usual semiring structure of $\R_{\ge 0}$.
-A morphism of topological cones is a continuous map which preserves the $\R_{\ge 0}$-semimodule structure. \end{deph}
+\begin{deph}[The category of topological cones] A topological cone is a $T_0$ topological space $K$ equipped with two operations. \begin{enumerate} \item An operation of addition $+:K\times K\to K$, jointly continuous, with a neutral element $0\in K$. \item An operation of scalar multiplication $\cdot: [0,\infty) \times K\to K$, jointly continuous (where $[0,\infty)$ carries the upper topology). \end{enumerate} These operations satisfy the axioms of a $[0,\infty)$-semimodule with respect to the usual semiring structure of $[0,\infty)$.
+A morphism of topological cones is a continuous map which preserves the $[0,\infty)$-semimodule structure. \end{deph}